Below you will find a list of Frequently Asked Questions by Sea Turtle Grant Applicants (click on a question to see the answer):

 Are Committee Meetings Open to the Public?

-An audio recording of the meeting will be made and retained for future reference in preparing detailed official minutes.
-The written minutes will be available to the general public upon request.
+* An audio recording of the meeting will be made and retained for future reference in preparing detailed official written minutes.
+Written minutes will be available to the general public upon request.

 How are Payments Awarded for Approved Grants?

 Upon review of those applications recommended for funding by the Sea Turtle Grants Committee, the payment schedule will be determined.
 In general, projects will receive 50% of the awarded funds upon contract execution, 30% upon approval of 6-month reports, and the final 20% upon approval of final reports OR projects will receive 80% of the awarded funds upon contract execution, 10% upon approval of 6-month reports, and the final 10% upon approval of final reports.
 Payment schedule will depend upon the project.
 Please note: STC and the Grants Committee reserve the right to change this payment ratio in particular circumstances.
 Grant recipients will be notified of any change prior to the signing of an agreement.